NNPDF/eko/extras/gsoc/architecture.md

 #### Time regression (~3× per quad call)

 The overhead is structural.
-On every `integrate.quad` node evaluation had a lot of overhead (see [performance.md](./performance.md)).
-This added several milliseconds of fixed overhead per node which amplifies into a large total regression.
+Every `integrate.quad` node evaluation incurs substantial fixed overhead (see [performance.md](./performance.md)), adding several milliseconds per node which amplifies into a large total regression.

 In the master architecture, QUADPACK calls a pure Rust C function directly via LLC.
 Rust pre-computes the Talbot path and anomalous dimensions before handing already-prepared values to the Numba callback, so the per-call cost stays low.